ParthaSarathiChakraborty/ParthaSarathiChakraborty/README.md

 * ✉️  You can contact me at [parthagsarathim@gmail.com](mailto:parthagsarathim@gmail.com)
 * I use SQL, Python, Tableau, R, MS-Excel and Google Cloud Architecture,Apache(Kafka,Spark), Kubernetes and docker.
 * 🤝  I'm open to collaborating on Data Science projects and Case Studies.
+* Did I mention ? that I'm also an open source contributor at kaggle, making my way through by solving business problems and contributing datasets to the community.
+Well now you do.

 ### Skills